json-api/json-api/source/index.md

 In this specification, the term "document" refers to a single object with a set of attributes and relationships.

 A JSON response may include multiple documents, as described below.

+## Reserved Attributes

+There are three reserved attribute names in JSON API:

+* `id`
+* `href`
+* `rels`

+Each of these names has a special meaning when included in the attributes section and should not be used as attribute names.

 ## ID-Based JSON API